| .

 wind or a wind which turns around upon itself and hits from

+behind.
 A logical conclusion if we consider that Capo Palinuro is often

 subject to strong winds - a cause of violent storms.